-Exam Board and Specification Codes AQA 4190

 GCSE SPANISH

-The course

 By learning a foreign language, you give yourself the chance to see the world in a different way.
 You can explore a new culture and access films, plays and books as they were meant to be seen and read.
 You will also increase your employability as there is always a demand for people who can speak more than one language across a very wide range of careers.
 In this course, you will develop your knowledge of the Spanish language and culture through studying three different areas:

 Theme 1: Identity and culture;

 Theme 2: Local, national, international and global areas of interest;

 Theme 3: Current and future study and employment.

-What skills do I need?

 You need an interest in languages and the culture of another country and its people.

-66 Look deep into nature and then you will understand everything better. " Miguel de Cervantes, How is the course assessed?
+66 Look deep into nature and then you will understand everything better. ??

+Miguel de Cervantes,